GovA11y/module-complexity/app/analyze/README.md

 ## Page Complexity Variables

-Below is a list of variables that can be used to determine the overall complexity of a web page.

 1. **Number of Interactive Elements**
    This variable calculates the total number of interactive elements on a page, such as links, buttons, input fields, etc.